 Chronic Pain Patients:

-for the specifics on the rule. for details.
-For further guidance, please review the TMB’s telemedicine FAQs
+of the Texas Administrative code making the Emergency Rule permanent effective Oct.
+7. For further guidance, please review the TMB’s telemedicine FAQs

 , TMB COVID-19 page